Positive speed self-avoiding walks on graphs with more than one end: Groups with more than one end

 \subsubsection{Proof of Theorem \ref{mg} when $\Gamma$ is an HNN extension}

-Let $\Gamma$ be an infinite, finitely generated group, which is an HNN extension as described in (2).
+Let $\Gamma$ be an infinite, finitely generated group, which is an HNN extension as described in Part (2) of the Stalling's splitting theorem.
 Let $G_H$ be a locally finite Cayley graph for $H$ with respect to a finite set of generators $T_H$ satisfying $|T_H|<\infty$, $T_H=T_H^{-1}$ and $1\notin T_H$.

 Let $G_0$ be the Cayley graph of the HNN extension $\Gamma$ with respect to the generator set $T_H\cup\{t,t^{-1}\}$.
 Let $G$ be a locally finite Cayley graph of $\Gamma$ with respect to a finite generator set $T$ satisfying $T=T^{-1}$, $|T|<\infty$ and $1\notin T$.